NikolaiVChr/f16/README.md

 # F-16 Fighting Falcon
 General Dynamics F-16 for Flightgear flight simulator

+Current FGAddon version: 3.19
+Suitable for: FlightGear 2018.3 and above.

 ![Image](https://i.ibb.co/nsXRXLS/f16-splash1.png)

 The General Dynamics F-16 Fighting Falcon is a single-engine supersonic multirole fighter aircraft by General Dynamics, exported to many countries.
 Designed as an air superiority day fighter, it evolved into a successful all-weather multirole aircraft.